Himabindu-4/ai-sql-copilot/README.md

 **Hima Bindu**

 AI SQL Copilot — A modern AI-powered Business Intelligence platform built with **Next.js**, **TypeScript**, **PostgreSQL**, **React**, and **AI**.

-If you found this project useful, consider giving it a ⭐ on GitHub!